aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 - The source material is already “acceptable” but tiring, harsh, or inconsistent over time
 - Conventional EQ/compression would be too destructive
 - The goal is perceptual comfort rather than sonic redesign

 ---

-# Core Principle

-The system is built around a single assumption: **Listening fatigue is not caused by global defects but by local instability in perceptual attention**.
-Instead of correcting frequency balance or dynamics directly, DeFatiguer models how attention shifts over time and frequency, then reduces unnecessary volatility in that structure.

----